ayalal/CS362-001-W2018/projects/ayalal/README.md

-My name is Ali Aburas
+My name is Lorenzo Ayala
-My onid is aburasa
+My onid is ayalal